MariaBiserica/Multi-Armed-Bandit-Simulator/README.md

 Scope:

 The choice of the multi-arm bandit problem is motivated by its application to machine learning as a way to effectively measure the performance of learning algorithms.
-Our paper strengthens the results of the previous papers.
+Our project strengthens the results of the previous research.
 It aims to present the optimal choice of the learning algorithm based on a Gaussian or Bernoulli distribution, with a practical and easy-to-understand implementation of the algorithm.

 Methods: